Minnesota Daily

 The Minnesota Daily is the campus newspaper of the University of Minnesota, published Monday and Thursday while school is in session, and published weekly on Wednesdays during summer sessions.
-Published since 1900, the paper is currently the largest student-run and student-written newspaper in the United States and the largest paper in the state of Minnesota behind the The Minnesota Star Tribune and the St. Paul Pioneer Press.
+Published since 1900, the paper is currently the largest student-run and student-written newspaper in the United States and the largest paper in the state of Minnesota behind The Minnesota Star Tribune and the St. Paul Pioneer Press.
 The Daily was named best daily college newspaper in the United States in 2009 and 2010 by the Society of Professional Journalists.
-The paper is independent from the University, but receives $500,000 worth of student service fees funding.
+The paper is independent from the university, but receives $500,000 worth of student service fees funding.

 The Daily has a distribution of 12,150 copies per day (Monday and Thursday during the school year) and 10,000 copies per day (Wednesdays during summer) – available at over 200 locations on and near campus free of charge, as it is largely funded by advertising.
 A typical edition has about a dozen pages.
 The Daily also provides readers with several special issues, including voters guides, housing guides, survival guides (published the first day of school), "Best of" inserts via the Grapevine Awards Fair (recognizing local businesses) and even parody issues – distributed during finals weeks.

 The Minnesota Daily is entirely student-run and student-written, employing more than 150 students with the guidance of a general manager and the governance of its board of directors.
 The newspaper dually operates as a training institution, providing students with real work experience in journalism, photography, editing, advertising sales, marketing, finance, graphic design, editorial and advertising production, human resources, information systems, public relations, survey research and web programming.
 In addition, many students gain leadership and delegation skills in the Dailys many management positions.

 In May 2010, the Society of Professional Journalists named the Minnesota Daily the best all-around daily student newspaper in the country for the second year in a row.